 That failure was also a necessary inevitability for who I am today.

-Accepting the concept of hitsuzen can be comforting, but it also gives that butterflies-in-the-stomach feeling.
+Accepting the concept of hitsuzen can be comforting, but it also gives that chill in the stomach.
 Because it means that, in a way, everything you do today — is shaping the inevitable of tomorrow.

-Isn't it possible to escape this?
-Maybe not.
-But there is a way to act with greater awareness, knowing that each decision is an important piece in the puzzle of your life.
+Is it possible to escape this?
+Perhaps not.
+But you can act with more awareness, knowing that every decision is an important piece in the puzzle of your life.

 The hitsuzen does not take away our free will, but leads to the outcome.
 You make choices, the world reacts, and the inevitable happens.
-We spend so much time trying to control the future… But maybe you just need to accept the process!
+We spend so much time trying to control the future… But maybe you should just accept the process!